 - $500 per Calendar Day is reasonable for Liquidated Damages.
 Liquidated Damages are preferable to Actual or Consequential Damages.
 Underwriter also prefer the contract to not be silent on damages so this is a positive.
 You can read more about damages and other tough contract terms here.

 - We notice that most of the subcontractors can put up subcontractor bonds for Gronk.
 We encourage Gronk to ask for bonds on all these subcontractors to protect the company and to reduce Gronk’s risk.
-Additionally, most bond companies want to see critical path subs, specialty subs or those over $300,000 bond back.
+Additionally, most surety bond companies want to see critical path subcontractors, specialty subcontractors or those with scopes of work over $300,000 to provide subcontract bonds back to the General Contractor.
 It appears that Kraft Specialty and Belichick A/V cannot put up subcontractor bonds.
 These are $7,000,000 worth of work and very significant to the project.
 We ask Gronk about those trades.

 - Gronk seems to have capable systems and people in place to handle the work.